NitorCreations/adfs-aws-login/README.md

 See `adfs-aws-login -h` for more options.

+If the environment variable `ADFS_DEFAULT_PASSWORD` is defined, that will be used as the password.

 ## Configure

 Configure the profiles in `$HOME/.aws/config`.
 Following is an example with all supported configuration keys (and a few aws default ones):